 3. Do not block the doors.
 This can disrupt the ingress and egress flow of passengers.
 If you are in an overcrowded train or bus and you happen to be standing at the doorway and people also need to get out, step out of the vehicle to let passengers out and then step back.

 4. Stand clear of doorways while inside a train so that doors can properly and fully close the first time.
-Door holding is not only dangerous but it can also cause delays to the train system.
+Door holding is not only dangerous but it can also cause delays to the train or streetcar system.

 6. Have your fare ready before you walk towards a fare gate or a bus door.
 If you cannot find it right away, do not hold up other passengers – step to the side and let others board first.
 Help make transit become more efficient.

 7. One seat per person is common etiquette, especially when nearly all of the seats are occupied.

 8. Seats are for your bottoms only.
 Keep your dirty shoes away from the seats – do not rest your feet on them.

 9. Mind your hygiene.
 Or at least try to use ample amounts of deodorant, especially in summer.